Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Results

 Concretely, interior voxels showed consistently higher MaxLogit scores than the boundary voxels in both ID and OOD predictions.
 For ID scans, the interior scores were roughly three times higher than boundary scores, and this ratio persists across all OOD datasets despite their lower absolute scores.
 Paired, two-sided Wilcoxon signed-rank tests comparing interior and boundary scores within each dataset confirmed the universality of this spatial pattern (p $<$ 0.001 for all datasets, effect sizes r $\approx$ -1.0), indicating that the boundary–interior relationship is preserved regardless of ID or OOD status, further limiting their discriminative power.

-Figure~\ref{fig:qualitative_maxlogits} provides a visualization of the MaxLogit spatial uncertainties for four representative cases.
+Figure~\ref{fig:qualitative_maxlogits} provides a visualization of the MaxLogit spatial uncertainties for four representative scans.
 The density-normalized histograms depict the distribution of MaxLogit values in the interior and boundary regions of the detected lesions.
 The interior and boundary regions show very good separation for the ID case (row 1) and sufficiently different spatial distribution for the second case (row 2), enabling correct detection of OOD for this case.
 However, the third case (row 3) presents a challenge wherein the spatial uncertainty distribution closely resembles that of the ID case, resulting in incorrect classification.
 In contrast, RF-Deep correctly identified both OOD scans, demonstrating its superior ability to capture contextual features beyond local spatial patterns.
 Of note, both RF-Deep and MaxLogit-based OOD prediction was wrong for the fourth case (row 4), presenting a limiting case for either method.

 An additional limitation of logit-based methods is their inherent scale invariance: MaxLogit scores reflect local appearance characteristics independent of lesion size as shown by the distributions for lesions of varying sizes in Figure~\ref{fig:qualitative_maxlogits}.
-This is because MaxLogit computation treats voxels identically based on softmax probabilities, ignoring volumetric context that could differentiate true tumors from anatomically implausible detections.
+This is because MaxLogit computation treats voxels identically based on their pre-softmax logit values, ignoring volumetric context that could differentiate true tumors from anatomically implausible detections.
 This scale invariance poses a critical bottleneck for OOD detection, as many false-positive detections on OOD scans manifest as small, scattered regions with locally high confidence but globally inconsistent spatial distributions.
-A method like RF-Deep on the other hand, aggregates features from regions encompassing detections, reducing the impact of tumor size variations.
+RF-Deep, on the other hand, aggregates features from regions encompassing detections, reducing the impact of tumor size variations.
+Restricting logit-based aggregation to the same tumor-anchored ROIs used by RF-Deep did not improve their performance (Table~\ref{tab:roi_restricted}), confirming that the advantage of RF-Deep stems from its feature representation rather than its spatial aggregation strategy.